-Are you interested in creating safer communities and improving the lives of people in our society every day?
+Are you interested in finding the best careers for criminal justice majors?
+Is your goal to dedicate your life to creating safer communities and improving the lives of people in our society every day?
 If so, a career in criminal justice may be a great fit for you.

 Earning any degree in criminal justice – an AS, BS, or MS – will prepare you to work in a variety of fields.
-These include law enforcement, the courts, forensic science, corrections, and private security.
+These careers for criminal justice majors include law enforcement, the courts, forensic science, corrections, and private security.
 Criminal justice is very much a growing industry due to increasing population, technological innovations, and advanced security concerns.

 There are four major areas you should be aware of within this field

 Best Careers for Criminal Justice Majors